Teen suicide: What parents need to know

 Is your teen at risk of suicide?
 While no teen is immune, there are factors that can make some adolescents more vulnerable than others.
 Understand how to tell if your teen might be suicidal and where to turn for help and treatment.

 What makes teens vulnerable to suicide?

-Most teens who attempt or die by suicide have a mental health condition or substance abuse problem.
+Many teens who attempt or die by suicide have a mental health condition.
 As a result, they have trouble coping with the stress of being a teen, such as dealing with rejection, failure, breakups and family turmoil.
-They might also be unable to see that they can turn their lives around — and that suicide is a permanent solution to a temporary problem.
+They might also be unable to see that they can turn their lives around — and that suicide is a permanent response, not a solution, to a temporary problem.

 What are the risk factors for teen suicide?

-- Loss or conflict with close friends or family members
+- Loss of or conflict with close friends or family members

 What role do antidepressants play?

 Most antidepressants are generally safe, but the Food and Drug Administration requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 The warnings call attention to the fact that children, teenagers and young adults under 25 might have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.